-The navy cadet camp ended in the 40s and in 1947 the Bethel Baptist Church began to rent the camp for children’s summer camping.
-This arangement continued until 1955 when the site was purchased by the Gospel Missionary Association.
+However in 1947 the Bethel Baptist Church had begun to rent the camp for children’s summer camping.
+This arrangement continued until 1955 when the site was purchased by the Gospel Missionary Association.
 In the ensuing years this group has built a chapel recreation building and three new cabins.”

 This history book can be accessed here:

 According to the present camp director Shannon Dean, the original name of the camp was ‘Undaunted.’
 This information was provided by a naval historian in BC.
 Chestermere Historical Foundation has been a partner with Camp Chestermere for a number of years, particularly in providing a venue for programing and also storage of artifacts.